-We introduced an objective method for detecting, measuring the size, and determining the sense of rotation of upper tropospheric RWB, and applied the method to 49 boreal winters of reanalysis data.
-The resulting RWB climatology at 350K follows logically from theoretical ideas of RWB in shear flow, featuring frequent and large-scale anticyclonic breaking within the anticyclonic shear at the termini of the hemisphere's major jet streams.
+We introduced an objective method for detecting, measuring the size, and determining the sense of rotation of upper-tropospheric RWB, and we applied the method to 49 boreal winters of reanalysis data.
+The resulting RWB climatology at 350 K follows logically from theoretical ideas of RWB in shear flow, featuring frequent and large-scale anticyclonic breaking within the anticyclonic shear at the termini of the hemisphere's major jet streams.
 Frequent and large cyclonic RWB is situated near the storm tracks within the cyclonic shear downstream and poleward of the jet streams cores over the Pacific and Atlantic.
-The longitudinal offset between the γ_c and γ_a maxima was shown to be consistent with nonlinear, Rossby-wave, critical layer theory of small-amplitude Rossby waves on a basic state shear flow where breaking occurs at the critical line, which is where the the phase speed of the waves matches the background flow speed.
+The longitudinal offset between the γ_c and γ_a maxima was shown to be consistent with nonlinear Rossby wave critical layer theory of small-amplitude Rossby waves on a basic-state shear flow where breaking occurs at the critical line, which is where the phase speed of the waves matches the background flow speed.
 Results were compared to previous studies that used different methods for detecting RWB.

-RWB frequencies over five objectively defined regions were used to account for more than 90% of the NAO/NAMI on an interannual basis using winter mean data, and also on an intraseasonal basis using six-hourly composites of cases where the NAOI underwent a nontrivial sign reversal.
-A physical explanation for these strong statistical relationships was presented using a composite analysis of the sea-level pressure anomalies, surface and upper tropospheric velocity fields, and zonal wind forcing associated with thousands of instances of anticyclonic and cyclonic RWB.
+RWB frequencies over five objectively defined regions were used to account for more than 90% of the NAO/NAMI on an interannual basis using winter mean data and also on an intraseasonal basis using 6-hourly composites of cases in which the NAOI underwent a nontrivial sign reversal.
+A physical explanation for these strong statistical relationships was presented using a composite analysis of the sea level pressure anomalies, surface- and upper-tropospheric velocity fields, and zonal wind forcing associated with thousands of instances of anticyclonic and cyclonic RWB.
 Superimposing the composite anomalies onto the EOF and circulation patterns associated with the NAO/NAM revealed the importance of a breaking wave's sense of rotation and latitude in determining how the break interacts with the mean flow and how it impacts NAO-like variability patterns.

 Specifically, both anticyclonic and cyclonic RWB can force the positive or negative polarity of the NAM or NAO depending on their latitude.
-This finding is important in the context of previous observational studies (e.g., Riviere and Orlanski 2007, Benedict et al. 2004) that showed anticyclonic RWB leading to the positive NAO and cyclonic RWB leading to the negative NAO.
-Our analysis confirms the previously reported finding that anticyclonic RWB is associated with positive NAO when it occurs over the midlatitudes near 50°N (and the reverse for cyclonic RWB), but shows statistically significant, opposite relationships "cyclonic RWB forces the positive NAO, anticyclonic RWB forces the negative NAO" over regions 20° to the north and south (centered at 70°N and 30°N, respectively) in latitude ranges where RWB is frequent.
-We thus conclude that the latitude of RWB as well as the sense of rotation of the breaking (anticyclonic or cyclonic) together determine its forcing of the NAM/NAO.
+This finding is important in the context of previous observational studies (e.g., Riviere and Orlanski 2007; Benedict et al. 2004) that showed anticyclonic RWB leading to the positive NAO and cyclonic RWB leading to the negative NAO.
+Our analysis confirms the previously reported finding that anticyclonic RWB is associated with positive NAO when it occurs over the midlatitudes near 50°N (and the reverse for cyclonic RWB), but it shows statistically significant and opposite relationships in which cyclonic RWB forces the positive NAO, and anticyclonic RWB forces the negative NAO over regions 20° to the north and south (centered at 70° and 30°N, respectively) in latitude ranges where RWB is frequent.
+We thus conclude that the latitude of RWB and the sense of rotation of the breaking (anticyclonic or cyclonic) together determine its forcing of the NAM/ NAO.

 We found that winters with above-average NAMI tend to have above-average frequencies of anticyclonic breaking over the Pacific and Atlantic (i.e., A2 and A3 are both significantly correlated with the NAMI).
-Previous studies of the NAM (Deser 2000; Ambaum et al. 2001) have shown that the temporal coherence between Arctic and midlatitude variability is stronger over the Euro-Atlantic area than over the Pacific, and that the correlations between the Pacific and Atlantic midlatitudes are weak.
-Here, we build on these previous findings by noting that the Pacific has limited RWB mechanisms available for forcing the negative polarity of the NAM and that, relative to the Atlantic RWB regions, the Pacific RWB regions are less zonally-expansive, have weaker correlation with the NAMI, and are in some cases at odds in terms of their zonal wind forcing.
-A forthcoming paper will consider interbasin connectivity in the context of the NAO, and how RWB over the Pacific may precede sign reversals of the NAOI.
+Previous studies of the NAM (Deser 2000; Ambaum et al. 2001) have shown that the temporal coherence between Arctic and midlatitude variability is stronger over the Euro-Atlantic area than over the Pacific and that the correlations between the Pacific and Atlantic midlatitudes are weak.
+Here, we build on these previous findings by noting that the Pacific has limited RWB mechanisms available for forcing the negative polarity of the NAM and that, relative to the Atlantic RWB regions, the Pacific RWB regions are less zonallyexpansive, have weaker correlation with the NAMI, and are in some cases at odds in terms of their zonal wind forcing.